Osaka in 1 Day

 Shinsekai Restaurant

 There are dozens of restaurants to choose from.
 We settle on a restaurant, sit down and are presented with two tiny bowls of pickled bean sprouts and a sign saying they are a compulsory purchase and cost ¥600.
 We select another restaurant, but they don’t even have a photo menu for us to point at.
-We end up in a chain which has a branch next-door to our hotel in Kyoto.
+We end up in a branch of the chain Daruma, famous for its angry chef.

 Shinsekai Restaurant